Conditional Generative Models for Learning Stochastic Processes: Introduction

 The work in this manuscript establishes a framework for conditional quantum generative models to learn conditional distributions, such as in stochastic processes conditioned on time.
 Quantum machine learning (QML) is leveraged to train the generative model with a specific variational circuit that offers a compact structure, yielding an efficient state preparation procedure that can be utilized as a subprocess in various algorithms.
 An example of pricing the derivatives of Asian options is given.

-Many algorithms have been created which can provide a quadratic speedup of certain calculations \cite{montanaro}, including those in finance like Monte Carlo simulations for derivative pricing and Value at Risk (VaR).
-These algorithms involve applying functions to one or more random variables and extracting the expected value of the function which is the quantity of interest.
+Many algorithms have been created to provide a quadratic speedup of certain calculations \cite{montanaro}, including those in finance,such as Monte Carlo simulations for derivative pricing and Value at Risk (VaR).
+These algorithms involve applying functions to one or more random variables, and extracting the expected value of the function which is the quantity of interest.
 For example, finding the fair price for a European Call Option includes evaluating the payoff function based on the strike price and the distribution of the expected spot prices for the asset at maturity.
 In a quantum setting, this example would involve several steps, including loading the spot price distribution into a quantum state, computing the payoff function, and finally extracting the expected value from the amplitude of a quantum state \cite{egger2019credit, W19, S19, O19}.

-While demonstrations on pricing these simple derivatives (contracts contingent on the derived performance of the underlying asset) in a quantum setting has shown promise to extend the same methodology to more complex financial instruments, it is unclear on the best methodology and implementation to do so while retaining the quadratic advantage.
+While demonstrations on pricing these simple derivatives, which are contracts contingent on the derived performance of the underlying asset, using quantum algorithms has shown promise but it is unclear what the best methodology and implementation would be for extending these same methodologies to more complex financial instruments, while retaining the quadratic advantage.
 It is known that state preparation and quantum arithmetic are two of the more expensive operations on quantum devices.
 For example, the well-known Grover-Rudolph method \cite{grover2002creating} has been shown to negate a quadratic speed-up \cite{herbert2021problem}.
 These negations are exacerbated when attempting to approximate stochastic processes, where the evolution of underlying dynamics across many time steps effects the expectation values of interest.
 Further literature of dealing with stochastic differential equations (SDEs) and the partial differential equation arising from these SDEs can be found in \cite{quboendo, fk}.